Residential tariffs

 - Metering charges – these are the costs associated supplying and maintaining the necessary metering hardware in your premises.
 Some retailers have this as a separate line item on your bill, others incorporate metering costs in your retail charges.

-There are changes happening to how electricity is being charged.
+There are changes happening to how electricity is being charged by electricity networks and electricity retailers.
 To help you manage your home’s energy costs, it's important to understand the features of the various tariff options.
 You should also ask your electricity retailer which tariffs are available to you, and see if they can help to use your energy usage profile to estimate the best tariff option for your home.

 Read on to learn more about the key features of the residential network tariffs.